-(left) Beagle Rupes is more than 600 km long and bisects an unusual elliptical crater, Sveinsdóttir crater; the scarp is almost a kilometre high.
+Elevation model of Carnegie Rupes, cutting across a 100-km wide crater; the vertical offset is more than 2 km.
 Earth-based radar observations show strong radar reflections from permanently shadowed craters near the north pole.
 These could represent deposits of ice inside the craters, possibly just below the surface.